Peranakan Chinese: Clothing

 The Peranakan retained most of their ethnic and religious origins (such as ancestor worship), but assimilated the language and culture of the Malays.

 The Nyonya's clothing, Baju Panjang (Long Dress) was adapted from the native Malay's Baju Kurung.
 It is worn with a batik sarong (batik wrap-around skirt) and three kerosang (brooches).
-Peranakan beaded slippers called Kasot Manek were hand-made with much skill and patience: strung, beaded and sewn onto canvas with tiny faceted glass cut beads (known as Manek Potong) from Bohemia (present-day Czech Republic).
+Peranakan beaded slippers called Kasot Manek were hand-made with much skill and patience: strung, beaded and sewn onto canvas with tiny faceted glass cut beads (known as Manek Potong) similar to ones from Bohemia (present-day Czech Republic).

 Traditional kasot manek design often have European floral subjects, with colours influenced by Peranakan porcelain and batik sarongs.
 They were made into flats or bedroom slippers.
 But from the 1930s, modern shapes became popular and heels were gradually added.

 In Indonesia, the Peranakans develop their own kebaya, most notably kebaya encim, derived from the name encim or enci to refer to a married Chinese woman.
 Kebaya encim was commonly worn by Chinese ladies in Javan coastal cities with significant Chinese settlements, such as Semarang, Lasem, Tuban, Surabaya, Pekalongan and Cirebon.
 It marked differently from Javanese kebaya with its smaller and finer embroidery, lighter fabrics and more vibrant colours.
 They also developed their own batik patterns, which incorporate symbols from China.
 The kebaya encim fit well with vibrant-coloured kain batik pesisiran (Javan coastal batik), which incorporated symbols and motives from China; such as dragon, phoenix, peony and lotus.
 For the Baba they will wear baju lokchuan (which is the Chinese men's full costume) but the younger generation they will wear just the top of it which is the long-sleeved silk jacket with Chinese collar or the batik shirt.

 Religion

 Most Peranakans generally subscribed to Chinese beliefs systems such as Taoism, Confucianism and Han Buddhism, and even Roman Christianity nowadays.
-Just like the Chinese, the Peranakans also celebrate Lunar New Year, Lantern Festival and other Chinese festivals, while adopting the customs of the land they settled in, as well as those of their colonial rulers.
+Just like the Chinese, the Peranakans also celebrate Chinese New Year, Lantern Festival and other Chinese festivals, while adopting the customs of the land they settled in, as well as those of their colonial rulers.
 There are traces of Portuguese, Dutch, British, Malay and Indonesian influences in Peranakan culture.

-Just like in any other cultures, the Peranakans still believe in pantang larang (meaning superstition) especially among the older generations.
+The Peranakans still believe in pantang larang (meaning taboos) especially among the older generations.
 In some cases, quite a number the Peranakan's pantang larang are deemed too strict and complex.
 But today, most Peranakans no longer practice complex pantang larang to keep up with the modern times.